-A unique opportunity for a forward-thinking, collaborative Dean to lead the University of Toledo Libraries consisting of: Carlson Library, Mulford Health Science Library Engineering Library, Canaday Center for Special Collections.
+A unique opportunity for a forward-thinking, collaborative Dean to lead the University of Toledo Libraries consisting of: Carlson Library, Mulford Health Science Library, McMaster Engineering Library, Canaday Center for Special Collections.
 The position also works closely with the University’s LaValley Law Library.
 The University of Toledo is both globally engaged and a founding member of OhioLINK.
 Carlson Library has just undergone $3+ million renovations with an additional $3 million set to begin in the spring.
 The libraries have become state-of-the-art facilities, highly utilized by students and faculty for studying, research, collaboration, and academic and art exhibits.

 The Dean serves as the chief academic and administrative officer for the University Libraries, oversees the University of Toledo Press, and reports directly to the Provost and Executive Vice President for Academic Affairs.